jcs-emacs/jcs-emacs/README.md

 to use.
 I’ve jumped from one working field to another trying to find something that suits my needs.
 So instead of struggling with the tool itself, I chose Emacs and configured the entire thing from scratch, to suit my needs.
-Here are a few goals that I want this config to accomplished.

 Here are a few goals that I want this config to accomplished.